-Before carrying out any test on the alternator or regulator installed in the vehicle, check the battery and the vehicle wiring circuit with a view to faulty cables or insulation, loose or corroded cable terminals and poor grounding.
+Before carrying out any tests on the alternator or regulator in the vehicle check the battery and vehicle wiring system for damaged leads or insulation, loose or corroded lead terminals and poor earthing.
 Check the fan belt.
-Any of the above faults must be repaired before the electrical system is checked.
+Any of the above faults must be remedied before the electrical checks can be started.